 Hormonal Changes

 Hormonal fluctuations, such as those experienced during pregnancy or while taking hormone-based medications, can trigger melasma.
 This type of hyperpigmentation often appears symmetrically on the face.
+Consult your healthcare provider if you believe hormonal changes may be affecting your skin.

 Inflammation